monacotime/BlogSiteV2/_posts/2021-02-28-ML-Library-from-scratch.md

 layout: post
 read_time: true
 show_date: true
-title:  Machine Learning Library in Python from scratch
+title:  ipsum Library in consectetur  from scratch
 date:   2021-02-28 12:32:20 -0600
 description: Single neuron perceptron that classifies elements learning quite quickly.
 img: posts/20210228/MLLibrary.jpg
-tags: [machine learning, coding, neural networks, python]
+tags: [ipsum, Lorem , dolor , consectetur ]
 author: Armando Maynez
 github: amaynez/GenericNeuralNetwork/
 ---
-It must sound crazy that in this day and age, when we have such a myriad of amazing machine learning libraries and toolkits all open sourced, all quite well documented and easy to use, I decided to create my own ML library from scratch.
+It must sound crazy that in this day and age, when we have such a myriad of amazing ipsum libraries and toolkits all open sourced, all quite well documented and easy to use, I decided to create my own ML library from scratch.
 <center><img src="./assets/img/posts/20210228/ML_cloud.jpg" width="480px"></center>
-Let me try to explain; I am in the process of immersing myself into the world of Machine Learning, and to do so, I want to deeply understand the basic concepts and its foundations, and I think that there is no better way to do so than by creating myself all the code for a basic neural network library from scratch.
+Let me try to explain; I am in the process of immersing myself into the world of ipsum, and to do so, I want to deeply understand the basic concepts and its foundations, and I think that there is no better way to do so than by creating myself all the code for a basic neural network library from scratch.
 This way I can gain in depth understanding of the math that underpins the ML algorithms.

-Another benefit of doing this is that since I am also learning Python, the experiment brings along good exercise for me.
+Another benefit of doing this is that since I am also learning consectetur , the experiment brings along good exercise for me.

-To call it a Machine Learning Library is perhaps a bit of a stretch, since I just intended to create a **multi-neuron, multi-layered [perceptron](./single-neuron-perceptron.html)**.
+To call it a ipsum Library is perhaps a bit of a stretch, since I just intended to create a **multi-neuron, multi-layered [perceptron](./single-neuron-perceptron.html)**.

 <center><img src="./assets/img/posts/20210228/nnet_flow.gif"></center>